 Imagine your brand as a person

-Branding expresses the company’s personality as though it were a person.
-Without branding, we are left with type, colours and an icon, rendering a company static, impersonal and boring.
+Brand personality is a company’s way of creating a brand persona.
+Without an expression of brand personality, we are left with type, colours and an icon, rendering a company static, impersonal and boring.
 As brand guru Marty Neumeier says, a brand lives in the minds of your customers.
 It’s what they think you are.
 Not what you tell them you are.
 Your customers will pick up on minor details of your interactions with them consciously or subconsciously and form an opinion.
 All you can do is try and influence this opinion in your favour.

 Neumeier also states that your brand should ZAG, i.e. be different.
 Do something that your competition isn’t doing, because me too thinking doesn’t work as well as it used to.
 To stand out, you need to be a little different.